 Gwen was born in Nebraska, but grew up in Camp Verde, Arizona.
 After graduating from Camp Verde High School, Gwen came to Freeman Jr. College (FJC) where she earned an AA degree in Early Childhood Education.
 She met her husband, Stan Ortman, at FJC, and they were married in 1979.

 Gwen and Stan have three grown children: Caley, Lindsey, and Kelsey.
 When the children were small, the family spent three years with Mennonite Central Committee (MCC), working with water development in Tanzania, Africa (1992-1995).
 After returning to the US, Gwen went back to school at the University of Sioux Falls to get her BA in Secondary English Education.

 After graduating from the University of Sioux Falls in 2004, she taught English, math, Bible, and science to the 7th/8th grades at Freeman Academy.
 Two years later, she moved up to the high school where she now teaches English to grades 7-12, as well as a theater and a film appreciation class.
 Gwen is the One Act coach and occasionally directs the fall play.

 Gwen enjoys reading, traveling with Stan, watching movies with the family, drinking coffee with friends, and babysitting her grandson.

 Donna Ries grew up in rural northwest Ohio near Findlay and graduated from Hardin Northern High School in Dola, Ohio.
 After high school, she attended Bluffton College, Bluffton, Ohio where she graduated with a degree in music.
 Mrs. Ries is certified to teach vocal and instrumental music for grades K-12.
 Mrs. Ries is currently the Instrumental Director for grades 5-12 and also teaches Music Theory I at Freeman Academy.

 In 1982, Mrs. Ries moved to Sioux Falls where she taught elementary vocal music for five years before marrying Duane Ries and moving to the family farm near Freeman.
-They have three daughters: Breanna, a nurse in Goshen, Indiana; Brittney, a senior music major at Bluffton College; and Brooklyn, a freshman at Goshen College.
+Duane and Donna have three adult daughters: Breanna, a nurse in Goshen, Indiana; Brittney, an elementary music teacher in Sioux Falls and Brooklyn, a Goshen College senior studying nursing.